enioxt/EGOSystem/docs-public/x_api_authentication.md

 This document explains the authentication methods used for the automated daily posting workflow to X.com (formerly Twitter).

+> **IMPORTANT UPDATE (2025-06-27)**: Due to OAuth 2.0 authorization issues with X.com, the script now includes automatic fallback to OAuth 1.0a with API v1.1 endpoints.
+This ensures the posting workflow continues to function while OAuth 2.0 issues are being resolved.

 ## Authentication Methods

 The EGOS system supports two authentication methods for X API: